Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

     - If you're setting blocks, you need to be able to undo that.
 Here's how:

-      1. When running your function, just use `set_block(pos,block,replacement` to set the block in the world.
+      1. When running your function, just use `set_block(pos, block, replacement, flags, extras)` to set the block in the world.

       2. Secondly, you have to save your command to the player history, so they can undo it.
 This is an O(1) operation, so don't worry about lag (If you don't understand that sentence, then don't worry about it either).
 To do this,